-A Pre-Conference Program; additional registration required
+A Pre-Conference Program; additional registration was required

 While many patients with cancer are experiencing significant long-term benefits from immune checkpoint inhibitors (ICIs), the vast majority exhibit either primary or secondary (acquired) resistance to these therapies.
 The underlying mechanisms for the wide range of responses are not well understood.
 Before ICI resistant/relapsed patients can be properly managed, however, these underlying causes need to be elucidated, which will enable rational design of therapeutic options based on these mechanisms of resistance.
 Testing of therapies in this ICI-resistant population also presents unique questions, including defining resistance and proper clinical trial design strategies.

-This session will use the work of the SITC Immunotherapy Resistance Committee as a foundation for discussion.
+This session used the work of the SITC Immunotherapy Resistance Committee as a foundation for discussion.
 The multi-stakeholder Committee has recently generated expert clinical definitions of PD-(L)1 inhibitor resistance, published in the JITC manuscript “Defining tumor resistance to PD-1 pathway blockade: recommendations from the first meeting of the SITC Immunotherapy Resistance Taskforce."

 Monday, Nov.
 9, 2020*

 - Kald Abdallah, MD, PhD – Bristol Myers Squibb

 - Israel Lowy, MD, PhD – Regeneron Pharmaceuticals

 - Eric Rubin, MD – Merck & Co., Inc.

 SITC's Immunotherapy Resistance and Failure is supported in part by grants from AstraZeneca Pharmaceuticals LP, Bristol Myers Squibb, Genentech, a member if the Roche Group, Incyte Corporation, and Kite, a Gilead Company.